encoredev/encore/docs/tutorials/sql-database.md

 title: Add a SQL database
 ---

-In the previous step you deployed your app to production using the Encore Platform.
+In the previous step you deployed your app to production.
 Now you'll learn how to add a SQL database to store some data.

 <Callout type="important">